Basic Concepts

 Message

-The data structure that flows through workflows.
+The data structure that flows through rules.
 Contains:

 - context.data - Main data payload